Jai-Muruganantham/Java-Bootcamp/README.md

 To get a local copy up and running, follow these simple steps.

-Prerequisites

-Make sure you have the following software installed on your machine:

-Java Development Kit (JDK) version 11 or higher

-MySQL Server

-Installation

-Clone the repository:

-bash

-Copy code

 git clone https://github.com/Jai-Muruganantham/Java-Bootcamp.git

 Import the project into IntelliJ IDEA: